yeastrc/proxl-web-app/docs/using/image-bar.rst

 .. image:: /images/viewer-reset-protein-flipping.png

-Download SVG
+Download Image
 ---------------------------
-Download a scalable vector graphics (SVG) file of the current view.
-Suitable for import into Adobe Illustrator or other software that supports SVG files.
+Mouse over the "[Download Image]" link to see image download options.
+Click on the format of choice to initiate a download of the image.

 .. image:: /images/viewer-download-svg.png